-MachineMetrics can be configured to read data from machines using digital outputs from machines.
-If data is not available directly from the PLC, or if additional sensor data is requested, then the MachineMetrics I/O module will be required for installation.
+MachineMetrics can be configured to read sensor data and/or low voltage signals from the machine's electrical cabinet that indicate certain processes of the machine.
+If data is not available directly from the ethernet port of the PLC, or if additional sensor data is requested, then the MachineMetrics I/O module will be required for installation.

-The two necessary outputs for MachineMetrics Production are in-cycle and part count.
-Many more input options are available, such as spindle (or any other motor) power, scrap/bad parts, or any other machine condition you would like to monitor with either a sensor or discrete output from the machine.
+The two most important signals to collect from your machine are those that represent in-cycle and part count.
+More input options are available, such as spindle (or any other motor) power, alarm state, or many other machine condition you would like to monitor with either a sensor or discrete output from the machine.

-We gather this information into our software using The MachineMetrics I/O module.
+The MachineMetrics I/O module collects signals from your machine, which are then interpreted by MachineMetrics software.
 This device is available in standalone Ethernet and USB models.
-The standalone Ethernet module can be used if you are connecting your machine to a hard-wired network.
-The USB version is meant to be used with our MachineMetrics Edge Device at each machine, enabling Wifi.
+The standalone Ethernet module can be used if you are connecting your machine to a hard-wired network (Labjack T4).
+The USB version is meant to be used with our MachineMetrics Edge Device at each machine, enabling Wifi (Labjack U3).

 Powering the Device

-How to connect the I/O device to a power source will depend on whether you are installing an I/O via USB or via Ethernet
+The I/O Module (Labjack) is powered through USB.
+How to connect the I/O device to a power source will depend on whether you are installing an I/O via USB (wireless network) or via Ethernet (hardwired network).